pavankz/Image-Segmentation-Assignmnet/README.md

-# Image-Segmentation-Assignmnet
+# Image Segmentation

-## TASK 1: Dataset preparation using python
+## Dataset preparation using python

 [Download](http://cocodataset.org/#download "Download COCO") the following files on to your PC.